JFK: Coming of Age in the American Century, 1917–1956: Author description

-Logevall, a Professor of International Affairs and History at Harvard Kennedy School, had previously written over ten books in the topics of foreign relations.
+Fredrik Logevall, a professor of international affairs and history at the Harvard Kennedy School had previously written over ten books on the topic of foreign relations.
 In 2012, he published Embers of War: The Fall of an Empire and the Making of America’s Vietnam, which covered US motivations for entering the Vietnam War and went on to win the Pulitzer Prize for History and the Francis Parkman Prize.
-In 2020, he published America’s Cold War: The Politics of Insecurity, which examined the successes and failures of US involvement in the Cold War.
-Having published over ten books, including a Pulitzer Prize winner for History, he had the skills and writing style to make an interesting read of even the most intricately woven political drama.
+In 2020, he published America's Cold War: The Politics of Insecurity, which examined the successes and failures of US involvement in the Cold War.

 Content

 Family background

-Logevall's heavily researched biography begins with a brief description of the life of Kennedy's grandparents, and takes note of the early life of his father Joseph as an outstanding student and high achieving athlete in High School.
-The author includes important detail often omitted from other works, including the early stock investments that netted Joseph P. Kennedy his first million as a trader with Hayden, Stone, and Company, and his earlier work as a manager of the Fore River Shipyard where he first met Franklin Roosevelt, who was at the time Secretary of the Navy.
-Alluding to the research of Daniel Okrent and 2012 Joseph Kennedy biographer David Nasaw, Logevall found no evidence in the widely held myth that Joseph Kennedy partnered with mob figures to make a part of his fortune in bootlegging during Prohibition in the 1920s.
+Logevall's heavily researched biography begins with a brief description of the life of Kennedy's grandparents and takes note of the early life of his father Joseph as a good, though not exceptional, student at Boston Latin, and a particularly high-achieving athlete in High School.
+A description of the political life of JFK's grandfathers further supports Logevall's views that Kennedy was well groomed to a life in public service through early life experiences with his family.
+The author includes important detail often omitted from other works, including the early stock investments that netted Joseph P. Kennedy his first million as a trader with Hayden, Stone, and Company, and his earlier work as a manager of the Fore River Shipyard where he first met Franklin Roosevelt, who was at the time Assistant Secretary of the Navy.
+Joseph Kennedy's work as chair of the U.S. Maritime Commission gave him important contacts in the Navy.

+Alluding to the research of Daniel Okrent and 2012 Joseph Kennedy biographer David Nasaw, Logevall agreed that there was little substantive evidence in the widely held belief that Joseph Kennedy partnered with mob figures to make a part of his fortune in bootlegging during Prohibition in the 1920s.
+As Logevall noted, Joseph Kennedy did expand his fortune by gaining distribution rights to several brands of Scotch whiskey, and later through real estate investments, and ownership and management of RKO and other Hollywood interests.
+Others may continue to believe that a significant portion of Joseph Kennedy's early wealth was acquired through ruthless business tactics and what would today be considered insider securities trading, a view that Nasaw and Logevall did not entirely discount.
+It could be noted that in the 1920s and early 1930s, laws codifying the nature of insider business trading were scarce.
+These took greater shape during the birth of the Security and Exchange Commission, which Joseph Kennedy piloted from 1934 to 1935 after his appointment by Franklin Roosevelt.